20 Reasons Why You Visit and Love India Travel

 1. The warmth of the Indian hospitality customs

 Atithi Devo Bhava” – This is a Sanskrit line.
 The Quote is very true, and it has spread throughout the nation.
 That is, the guest is our god.
-We not only learned but believe it.
+We not only learned but believed it.

-India still is a conservative nation, and hugging and kissing is not a common practice, with a new familiar identity.
+India is still a conservative nation, and hugging and kissing is not a common practice, with a new familiar identity.
 A handshake will be the most appreciated, and you can start that.

 Go with How to travel cheap in India